-There was a team game called Faraway Kingdom that we played on one conference, designed to teach us the importance of teamwork.
+There was a team game called the Faraway Kingdom that we played at one conference, designed to teach us the importance of teamwork.
 Everyone hated the game.
 They just couldn’t see the point.
 But after working on many projects, the ingenuity of the game revealed itself.

 We were divided into two groups — Task Group and Waiting Group — but we all were one team.
 The groups were in different rooms and there was a facilitator in each one to answer questions and guide the players.

 The Waiting Group was instructed to stand in particular places on the floor and not move, at all.
 That’s all they had to do.
 Just stand and wait.
 No other information was provided except to wait for their team from the other group to come.

 The Task Group was given a logical problem that they needed to solve.
 The puzzle was about moving pieces so some sort of goal was accomplished.
 The positions of those pieces corresponded to the positions of members in the Waiting Group.
 After the problem was solved, they were instructed to come to the room where the Waiting Group was and move them in the right place.
 No other instruction was given.